Acclaimed actor Hill Harper seeking US Senate seat - ExBulletin

 Acclaimed actor Hill Harper seeking US Senate seat

-Harper’s bid for the Democratic nomination puts him on a direct collision course with Rep. Elissa Slotkin.
+Harper’s bid for the Democratic nomination puts him on a direct collision course with U.S. Representative Elissa Slotkin.

 With Harper’s entry into the race, he becomes the sixth Democratic candidate vying for the seat vacated by retired Democratic Senator Debbie Stabenow.

-A four-term senator, Stabenow announced her decision not to seek re-election in 2024, adding to the significance of upcoming elections in battleground states.
+A four-term senator, Stabenow announced her decision not to seek re-election in 2024, adding to the significance of the battleground state’s upcoming elections.

 Before pursuing an acting career, Harper attended Brown University and Harvard Law School.